Ficool

 Steam clung to the mirror when I returned to the bedroom.
-The air still smelled like soap, sex, and something sharper, ambition or maybe adrenaline.
+The air still smelled like soap, sex, and something sharper.
 I'd left him for only a moment to dress, to decide just how far I wanted to push tonight.
 Now, when he stepped out of the closet shirtless, jacket slung over his shoulder, he froze like he'd walked into a spell.

 I turned slowly from the mirror, adjusting the final cross of fabric with the serene grace of someone who knew exactly what she was doing.
-Knew the effect she had.
-The "dress" wasn't a dress.
-It was an illusion.
-Art.
-Black fabric wrapped around my shoulders and breasts in a perfect X, exposing the curve of upper and under cleavage like an offering.
-It twisted across my abdomen, leading to a barely-there skirt that made no promises of coverage from behind.
+The dress was barely a dress at all.
+Black fabric wrapped around my shoulders and breasts in a perfect X, exposing every curve.
+It twisted across my abdomen, leading to a barely-there skirt.
 My lashes were long, my makeup soft.
 Diamond studs in my ears.
 Black pumps.
 Nothing else.

 I raised my hands and signed: Too much?